Asymptotic Analysis of Conditioned Stochastic Gradient Descent: Introduction

+In addition, for illustration purposes, we apply our results to the popular variational inference problem where one seeks to approximate a target density out of a parametric family by solving an optimization problem.
+In this framework, by optimizing the forward Kullback-Liebler divergence \citep{jerfel2021variational} and building stochastic gradients relying on importance sampling schemes \citep{delyon+p:2018}, we show that the approach has some efficiency properties.
+For the sake of completeness, we present in appendix practical ways to compute the \textit{conditioning} matrix $C_k$ and show that the resulting procedure satisfies the high-level conditions of our main Theorem.
+This yields a feasible algorithm achieving minimum variance.

 To obtain these results, instead of approximating the rescaled sequence of iterates by a continuous diffusion (as for instance in \cite{pelletier1998weak}), we rely on a discrete-time approach where the recursion scheme is directly analyzed (as for instance in \cite{delyon1996general}).
-More precisely, the sequence of iterates is studied with the help of an auxiliary linear algorithm whose limiting distribution can be deduced from the central limit theorem for martingale increments \cite{hall1980martingale}.
+More precisely, the sequence of iterates is studied with the help of an auxiliary linear algorithm whose limiting distribution can be deduced from the central limit theorem for martingale increments \citep{hall:2014}.
 The limiting variance is derived from a discrete time matrix-valued dynamical system algorithm.
 It corresponds to the solution of a Lyapunov equation involving the matrix $C$.
 It allows a special choice for $C$ which guarantees an optimal variance.
-Finally, in order to examine the remaining part, a particular recursion is identified.
-By studying it on a particular event, we show that this remaining part is negligible.
+Finally, a particular recursion is identified to examine the remaining part.
+By studying it on a particular event, this part is shown to be negligible.

-The outline is as follows.
-In Section \ref{sec:math_background}, the mathematical framework is introduced.
-In Section \ref{sec:sto_grad}, an asymptotic study of standard SGD is given.
-Section \ref{sec:second_order} is dedicated to conditioned SGD and contains our main results.
-Finally, numerical experiments are performed in Section \ref{sec:numerical} to demonstrate the relevance of the developed approach.
+\textbf{Outline.} Section \ref{sec:csgd_math_background} introduces the framework of standard SGD with asymptotic results.
+Section \ref{sec:sto_grad} is dedicated to \textit{conditioned} SGD: it first presents popular optimization methods that fall in the considered framework and then presents our main results, namely the weak convergence and asymptotic optimality.
+Section \ref{sec:AIS_example} gathers practical implications of the main results for machine learning models in the framework of variational inference and Section \ref{sec:conclusion} concludes the paper with a discussion of avenues for further research.
+Technical proofs, additional propositions and numerical experiments are available in the appendix.